shaack/cm-chessboard-playfield/README.md

 # cm-chessboard-chess-rules

-A cm-chessboard extension to validate moves and support promotions
+A cm-chessboard extension to validate moves, mark squares and support promotions.